acsontfd/g17-capstone-BrainViewAI/README.md

 # BrainView AI

 BrainView AI is a web-based platform designed for classifying brain fractures in Traumatic Brain Injury (TBI) patients using a Hybrid Machine Learning Model.
-The system allows medical professionals to upload CT scans for automated analysis and provides recommendations based on the Glasgow Coma Scale (GCS) and other factors.
+The system allows medical professionals to upload CT scans for automated analysis and provides recommendations for medical personnels.

 ## Features